Setting up a computer

 You have a new computer and are ready to set it up.
-While this may seem like an overwhelming and difficult task, it is really very simple.
-It does not matter what name brand of computer you have, as most computers are set up in a very similar way.
+While this may seem like an overwhelming and difficult task, it is actually quite simple.
+It doesn't matter what brand of computer you have because most computers are set up in a similar way.

-If you are setting up a newly purchased computer that is still in the box, you will probably find a how-to guide in the packaging that includes step-by-step details.
-However, even if it didn't include instructions, you can still set up the computer in just a few easy steps.
-In this lesson, we'll go through the different steps that are needed to set up a typical computer.
+If you're setting up a newly purchased computer that's still in the box, you'll probably find a how-to guide in the packaging that includes step-by-step details.
+However, even if it didn't include instructions you can still set up the computer in a few easy steps.
+In this lesson, we'll go through the different steps needed to set up a typical computer.

 Watch the video to learn how to set up a desktop computer.

-If you have a laptop, then setup should be very easy: just open it up and press the power button.
+If you have a laptop, setup should be easy: Just open it and press the power button.
 If the battery isn't charged, you'll need to plug in the AC adapter.
 You can continue using the laptop while it charges.

-If your laptop has any peripherals, such as external speakers, you may want to read the instructions below, since laptops and desktops generally use the same types of connections.
+If your laptop has any peripherals, like external speakers, you may want to read the instructions below because laptops and desktops generally use the same types of connections.

 Unpack the monitor and computer case from the box.
 Remove any plastic covering or protective tape.
-Place the monitor and the computer case where you wish on the desk or work area.
+Place the monitor and computer case where you want on a desk or work area.

-Think about where you want your desk or work area to be located, and where you want your monitor, computer case, and other hardware.
+Think about where you want your desk or work area to be located, and where you want your monitor, computer case, and other hardware to be.
 Be sure to place your computer case in an area that is well ventilated and that has good air flow.
 This will help to prevent overheating.

 Many computer cables will only fit a specific way.
-If the cable doesn't fit, don't force it, or you might damage the connectors.
-Make sure the plug aligns with the port, and then connect it.
+If the cable doesn't fit, don't force it or you might damage the connectors.
+Make sure the plug aligns with the port, then connect it.